What else can we say about something that is thousands of years old?

 I thought out and still edit the project” Natale in Arte –perché regalando un opera si è felici in tre”.
 A Christmas Fair of affordable art for people not used to buying art.
 After the first generalist annual fair, the second was devoted to engraving and graphics, the third annual will take place in 2018.
 Titled “2D/3D” it will investigate the relationship between photography and sculpture created by the viewer’s perception considered as the 5th dimension “The viewer affects the system observed”

-I very recently started a non-profit named “Art Sharing Roma” with the aim of sharing art among artists and between artists and the public.
-In order to achieve these objectives an art gallery - workshop is opening soon.
+In september 2018 I started a non-profit named “Art Sharing Roma” with the aim of sharing art among artists and between artists and the public.

 Admission only by invitation